 Annie Wright, LMFT

-LMFT · Relational Trauma Specialist · W.W.
+LMFT #95719 · Relational Trauma Specialist · W.W.
 Norton Author

-Helping ambitious women finally feel as good as their résumé looks.
+Helping driven women finally feel as good as their résumé looks.

-Annie Wright is a licensed psychotherapist (LMFT #95719) and trauma-informed executive coach with over 15,000 clinical hours.
-She works with driven, ambitious women -- including Silicon Valley leaders, physicians, and entrepreneurs -- in repairing the psychological foundations beneath their impressive lives.
+As a licensed psychotherapist (LMFT #95719), trauma-informed executive coach, and relational trauma specialist with over 15,000 clinical hours, she guides driven women.
+Including Silicon Valley leaders, physicians, and entrepreneurs.
+In repairing the psychological foundations beneath their impressive lives.
 Annie is the founder and former CEO of Evergreen Counseling, a multimillion-dollar trauma-informed therapy center she built, scaled, and successfully exited.
-A regular contributor to Psychology Today, her expert commentary has appeared in Forbes, Business Insider, Inc., NBC, and The Information.
+A regular contributor to Psychology Today, her expert commentary has appeared in USA Today, Forbes, Business Insider, Inc., NBC, and The Information.
 She is currently writing her first book with W.W.
 Norton.

 Work With Annie